 There will be two numbers on each of the bins.
 A price and a PLU number.
 The price is how much per pound the item costs and the PLU number is the code that your cashier will use to ring up each item.

 - Plastic Bags // There might be one size or various sizes.
-This is what you will use to put each of your ingredients in.
+This is what you’ll use to put each of your ingredients in.

 - Twist Ties // These are to secure your bags shut and to write down the PLU number and what each item is.

-- Pens // If you don’t know what pens are used for I can’t help you.
+- Pens or Pencils// If you don’t know what pens and pencils are used for, I can’t help you.

-- Choose an ingredient that you want to buy, take one of the bags and put as much of that ingredient into that bag as you like.
+- Choose an ingredient that you want to buy, take one of the bags and put as much of that ingredient into that bag as you’d like.

 - Take a twist tie and write down the PLU number and what the item is.
 After you have that info jotted down, secure the bag with the tie.
 Repeat with as many items as you like.